mihneasim/eea.plonebuildout.core/README.txt

 ---------------------
 To deploy a new buildout on EEA servers and to keep things organised, we provide the `guidelines to follow`_ by the developers, as well as the system administrators.
 Ideally, the following information should be compiled in a README file, residing in the root directory of the project (e.g. /eea.plonebuildout.MY-EEA-PORTAL/README.txt).
 Additional resources, such as Taskman projects/wikis may be added to this documentation.

-The guideline document provide details about:
+The guideline document provide detailed informations about:

 - contact point
 - license and other metadata